 I don’t know if Stapledon was familiar with Eastern mysticism and philosophy, but many of the concepts he explores are similar to ideas found in Hinduism, Buddhism, and Taoism.
 These concepts include ethical teachings central to Eastern philosophy, such as altruism, compassion, and care for the wider community.
 Other Eastern concepts explored include the nature of the self, self-transcendence, and the inner drive to reach a higher plane of existence.

-What really surprised me was how spiritual or psychedelic many of the ideas and descriptions were.
+What really surprised me was how mystical or psychedelic many of the ideas and descriptions were.
 When the protagonist, for example, finally confronts the ‘Star Maker’, it sounds like an intense psychedelic or religious experience.
 Many of the descriptions here bear an uncanny resemblance to near-death experiences, as well as those earth-shattering experiences that people report with drugs like DMT or LSD.

 The meeting with the Star Maker – this “supreme moment of the cosmos” – parallels the mystical experience in many ways, as these intense non-ordinary states of consciousness often involve an encounter with some sort of powerful divine presence.
 The narrator in the story is “confronted with the source and goal of all finite things.”
 He “felt the immediate presence of the Star Maker”.
 The narrator also conveys this presence as being both within and without: